Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Related work and novel contributions

-In the sequel, we consider hyper-posteriors, $\hypQ$, that satisfy the condition of having a finite $\epsilon \in \R_+$ such that sampling $P$ from $\hypQ$ preserves $\epsilon$-DP for all clients.
+In the sequel, we consider hyper-posteriors, $\hypQ$, that satisfy the condition that for a finite $\epsilon \in \R_+$, sampling $P$ from $\hypQ$ preserves $\epsilon$-DP for all clients.
 This assumption enables us to use Corollary~\ref{corol:qstar} and is rather weak as $\epsilon$ can be arbitrarily, albeit not infinitely, large.
 Analogous to the procedure in Section~\ref{sec:background}, we establish PAC bounds for the pair $\hypP$ and $\hypQ$.
-We derive a closed-form formula for the optimal hyper-posterior, $\hypQ^*$, which minimizes the PAC bound, and verify that $\hypQ^*$ satisfies the privacy assumption.
+Next, we derive the closed-form formula for the optimal hyper-posterior, $\hypQ^*$, which minimizes the PAC bound, and verify that $\hypQ^*$ satisfies the privacy assumption outlined above.
 Finally, we establish a PAC bound for new clients who sample their priors from $\hypQ^*$ without participating in the federated learning process.
-An interpretation through the principle of maximum entropy~\citep{Jaynes} and all proofs are provided in Appendices~\ref{app:jaynes} and \ref{app:proofs}, respectively. \looseness=-1
+An interpretation through the principle of maximum entropy~\citep{Jaynes} and all proofs are provided in Appendices~\ref{app:jaynes} and \ref{app:proofs}, respectively.

-\paragraph{Server-level PAC-Bayesian bound.} Following the introduced inference setup, the quality of $\hypQ$ can be measured by \textit{server-level true risk}, defined as:
+\paragraph{Server-level PAC-Bayesian bound.} Following the introduced inference setup, we evaluate the quality of a hyper-posterior distribution $\hypQ$ using the \textit{server-level true risk}, defined as:

-Equation \eqref{eq:server_true_risk} averages the true loss across all clients, accounting for every possible set of new samples, $\Tilde{\S}$, with sizes specified by $\mathbf{\Tilde{m}}$.
-The data generating distributions $\D$ are unknown in the true loss definition per \eqref{eq:server_true_risk}, calling for an empirical estimation merely based on the available information:
+This metric computes the average true loss across all clients, considering all possible sets of additional samples, $\Tilde{\S}$, of size $\mathbf{\Tilde{m}}$.
+However, the server-level true risk is intractable due to its reliance on expectations over the underlying data distributions $\D$.
+To address this, we approximate it with an empirical estimate: